 Consequences of Non-Filing of Income Tax Returns

 As per section 234F (as inserted by Finance Act, 2017 with effect from Assessment Year 2018-19), a fee shall be levied on a person who is required to furnish a return of income under section 139 of the return of income is not filed within the due dates prescribed under section 139(1).
-The amount of fee is as follows: -
+The amount of fee is Rs.
+5,000, if the return is furnished on or before the 31st day of December of the assessment year-

 Provided that if the total income of the person does not exceed Rs.
 5,00,000, the amount of fee shall not exceed Rs.
 1000.

-Our Team Consisting Chartered Accountant and Professionals will assist in Filing Income Tax Returns and also advises our clients on Tax Planning and other related Services.
+We at Swati K and Co.
+Chartered Accountants, Bangalore consisting Chartered Accountant and Professionals will assist in Filing Income Tax Returns and also advises our clients on Tax Planning and other related Services.
+In case you need our services, please write to us at [email protected].
+We will be happy to assist you.